hessllab/HW_2/README.md

 cat animals.txt #prints the entire animals.txt file, which consists of two columns
 | head -n 5 #prints the first five entries in animals.txt
 | tail -n 3 #takes the five entries produced from "head" and reduces it to the final 3 entries in that set
-| sort > final.txt # sorts the three entries in alphabetical order and prints them in a new file named final.txt
+| sort > final.txt # sorts the three entries in alphabetical order (even though they begin with numbers) and prints them in a new file named final.txt
 ```

 __Problem 2: For the file _animals.txt_ from the previous exercise, the command: